project-ethea/Invasion_from_the_Unknown/README.md

 --------------------------------------------------------------------------------

 Requirements:
- * Battle for Wesnoth 1.12.0 or later 1.12.x versions
+ * Battle for Wesnoth 1.14.x.
  * *Invasion from the Unknown Music* add-on from the Wesnoth add-ons server (optional, includes additional music used throughout the campaign).